vishalsingh1907/CAVEMAN-EXTENSION-/README.md

 ## Setup Instructions

-Since this is a custom extension, you need to load it manually into Chrome:
+This is a custom extension, you need to load it manually into Chrome:

 1. **Download the files**: Ensure you have all the extension files in a single folder (e.g., `claude-prompt-shortener`).
 2. **Open Chrome Extensions**: Go to `chrome://extensions/` in your browser.